oyar99/ted/README.md

 The program requires the following parameters in the specified order

 - The algorithm to use to compute tree edit distance.
-Either of these values: `ZhangShasha`, `Approx` or `TED`.
+Either of these values: `ZhangShasha` or `Approx`.

 The first option `ZhangShasha` is an implementation of the algorithm described by ZhangShasha in 1989 in the paper [Simple Fast Algorithms for the Editing Distance between Trees and Related Problems](https://www.proquest.com/docview/919771926) which